asrashley/dash-live/README.md

 -----------
 The application expects there to be at least one video and one audio MP4 file for each available stream.
-Each file belonging to a stream must have the same filename prefix followed by an underscore.
-When the stream is parsed by the server it will auto-detect if the stream is encrypted.
+Each file belonging to a stream must be uploaded and associated with that stream.
+When the file is parsed by the server it will auto-detect if the file is encrypted.
 It is recommended however to choose a naming convention that makes it easier to tell which streams are encrypted and which ones are in the clear.
 For example: